vivekyadav6838/DSA-solution/README.md

 # DSA-solution
-# This is a  repo is basically a storage of all my dsa practice solution.
+# This is a  repo is basically a storage of all my dsa practice.